HMS Bristol (D23): Active service

-The role which Bristol was built for never materialised, and she consequently spent most of her service in the 1970s trialling and building up experience using new weapons and computer systems.
-A major boiler fire in 1974 destroyed the steam plant however Bristol was able to operate for a further three years using only her gas plant, demonstrating its flexibility and utility.
+The role for which Bristol was built never materialised, and she consequently spent most of her service in the 1970s trialling and building up experience using new weapons and computer systems.
+A major boiler fire in 1974 destroyed the steam plant; however, Bristol was able to operate for a further three years using only her gas plant, demonstrating its flexibility and utility.
 The steam plant was repaired in 1976.
 In 1979 she was fitted out for frontline service with ECM, Corvus countermeasures launchers and a pair of World War II-era Oerlikon 20 mm cannon.
 During this refit the Limbo weapon was removed; its well was later used as a makeshift swimming pool.